 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-When you purchase real estate in New York City, you will have to borrow money from a lender and obtain a “mortgage loan” in NYC.
+When you purchase real estate in New York City, you must borrow money from a lender and obtain a “mortgage loan” in NYC.
 This is unless you have a lot of cash in the bank and are incredibly wealthy.
 Getting a mortgage from a mortgage bank in NYC puts what’s called a “mortgage lien” (the right to take possession) on the property.
 The lien remains in place until the buyer pays the loan in full.
-This includes paying back the original amount borrowed (“principal”), as well as the interest.
+This includes paying back the original amount borrowed (“principal”) and the interest.
 Interests are simply the amount the bank charges to borrow money.
 This blog post will write about all sorts of mortgages and help you minimize your average monthly mortgage payment in NYC.

 Interest rates on mortgages in NYC are much lower than on other types of loans.
-However, mortgage loans are for substantial sums of money borrowed over extended periods.
-Therefore the total amount of interest paid is significant.
+However, mortgage loans are for substantial sums borrowed over extended periods.
+Therefore, the total amount of interest paid is significant.
 Sometimes, the interest rate and the mortgage term’s length represent more than the principal amount before the borrower pays the loan in full.

-A fixed-rate mortgage means that both the interests and the average monthly mortgage payment in NYC remain the same throughout the loan’s life.
-In the end, the mortgage is paid in full or “fully amortized,” provided that you have complied with the terms of the loan.
+A fixed-rate mortgage means that the interest and average monthly mortgage payments in NYC remain the same throughout the loan’s life.
+The mortgage is paid in full or “fully amortized,” provided you have complied with the loan terms.
 For fixed-rate mortgage loans, the percentage of your monthly payments applied to principal and interest changes over time.

 An adjustable-rate mortgage (ARM) is a mortgage for which the interest rate can change throughout the loan’s life.
-There are several ways an ARM gets built, and the mortgage note will lay out the terms of the mortgage.
+There are several ways an ARM gets built, and the mortgage note will lay out the mortgage terms.
 Overall, the interest rate for an ARM is tied to an index.
 The index could be the federal treasury bond rate or other national rates.
 However, it’s important to remember that the lender has no control over the index.
 In any event, as the index changes, so does the borrower’s rate.

-The annual cap is the limit of how high the interest rate increases in a year.
+The annual cap limits how high the interest rate increases in a year.
 For example, an ARM may state that only 2 percent per year can increase the interest rate.
-An ARM is also subject to what’s called a lifetime ceiling or cap.
+An ARM is also subject to a lifetime ceiling or cap.
 This places a ceiling on how high the interest rate can rise, regardless of how high the index goes.
 For example, the buyer starts with a total rate of 5 percent, and the lifetime cap is also 5 percent.
-That means that the highest rate can amount to 10 percent, no matter how high the index goes.
+That means the highest rate can amount to 10 percent, no matter how high the index goes.

 Lastly, there is always a chance the interest rate can decrease at the end of the five years, and the borrower can refinance the loan into a more favorable term.

-The Federal Housing Administration, or FHA, is a government agency under the US Department of Housing and Urban Development supervision.
+The Federal Housing Administration, or FHA, is a government agency under the supervision of the US Department of Housing and Urban Development.
 It’s important to note that FHA does not directly make loans.
 Instead, the agency insures loans that primary lenders make.
 Although the FHA offers several programs, the 203(b) loan is the most commonly used.
 The name “203(b)” refers to the law’s section that governs such loans.

-For buyers who qualify, based upon their family’s income level, The State of New York Mortgage Agency (SONYMA) offers a few mortgage programs explicitly designed to help first-time homebuyers purchase homes.
+For buyers who qualify based on their family’s income level, The State of New York Mortgage Agency (SONYMA) offers a few mortgage programs explicitly designed to help first-time homebuyers purchase homes.
 The programs offered by SONYMA are often desirable and feature competitive interest rates (currently 3.5%).
 They also offer a 3% down payment requirement, flexible underwriting guidelines, no-prepayment penalties, and down payment assistance.

 To qualify for a SONYMA loan as a first-time homebuyer, you cannot have owned your primary residence in the last three years.
-You must meet the income limits, which vary per county throughout New York State.
-Additionally, there are purchase price limits, making it virtually impossible to find a Manhattan property that qualifies.
+It would be best to meet the income limits, varying per county throughout New York State.
+Additionally, purchase price limits make it virtually impossible to find a Manhattan property that qualifies.

 One benefit of this type of loan is that your credit does not determine the interest.
 However, we recommend a had good credit.
 Instead, the interest rate is the same for everyone.
 Lastly, even though the program allows a 3% down payment, that doesn’t matter if the coop board requires the typical 20 to 30%.

-The Department of Veterans Affairs (VA) provides its own loan guarantee program to eligible veterans and their spouses.
-The primary mortgage banks in NYC make the loans, and the VA guarantees all or part of the loan in the unfortunate event that the borrower defaults on the loan.
+The Department of Veterans Affairs (VA) provides its loan guarantee program to eligible veterans and their spouses.
+The primary mortgage banks in NYC make the loans, and the VA guarantees all or part of the loan if the borrower defaults.

 With a VA loan, the VA sets the rules regarding eligibility.
 Generally, these types of loans may require little or no down payment.
 There is no purchase price limit when obtaining a VA loan.
 However, the VA will limit the amount of loan it will guarantee.
-If the loan represents an amount beyond what the VA loan will guarantee, the buyer may pay the cash difference.
-Owner-occupied, one-to-four-family dwellings, including mobile homes, are all eligible for VA loans.
+The buyer may pay the cash difference if the loan represents an amount beyond what the VA loan will ensure.
+Owner-occupied, one-to-four-family dwellings, including mobile homes, are eligible for VA loans.

 A Certificate of Reasonable Value (CRV) from an approved appraiser is required to receive a VA loan.
-The amount of the loan the VA will guarantee gets calculated based on the CRV.
-Mortgage banks in NYC do not permit prepayment penalty is with VA loans.
+The loan amount the VA will guarantee gets calculated based on the CRV.
+Mortgage banks in NYC do not permit prepayment penalties with VA loans.
 Some Mortgage banks in NYC charge a funding fee to the borrower during the process.

-A CEMA loan is not its type of mortgage, but rather a way to avoid paying New York State mortgage taxes for those who are refinancing.
+A CEMA loan is not its type of mortgage but rather a way to avoid paying New York State mortgage taxes for those who are refinancing.
 In some cases, buyers use it to purchase a new property.
 CEMA is short for Consolidation, Extension, and Modification Agreement.
 It is most commonly used by homeowners who want to refinance.
-Buyers will only need to pay the mortgage recording tax on the difference between the new loan and the old loan.
+Buyers will only need to pay the mortgage recording tax on the difference between the new and old loans.
 This can result in significant savings.
 In rare cases, buyers use CEMA’s when purchasing a property, but the seller must agree to it and own an existing mortgage.
 CEMA loans are only available on conventional, jumbo, and FHA mortgages for condos, houses, and townhouses.
-VA loans are not eligible, and they also don’t apply to co-ops.
+VA loans are not eligible and don’t apply to co-ops.
 They are not real property.